SujalChauhan04/NETFLIX/NETFLIX/README.md

 ## Demo

-A live demo of the Netflix clone can be found [here](https://sujalchauhan04.github.io/NETFLIX/). will add later.
+A live demo of the Netflix clone can be found [here](https://sujalchauhan04.github.io/NETFLIX/).

 ## Features